Curtain Drawn on US Phase of Chevron-Ecuador Battle

 Donziger had been referring to evidence from the Hague-based Permanent Court of Arbitration that he contends vindicates him of fraud.
 In those proceedings, a key Chevron witness — whom it paid hundreds of thousands of dollars — walked back damaging testimony against Donziger.
 Chevron’s ghostwriting allegations also took a hit from forensic-computer evidence that shows a running draft of the ruling on the hard drives of the judge who signed it.

 Because this evidence came to light after the 2014 ruling in New York, though, the Second Circuit refused to consider it.
-The Supreme Court’s cert denial means likely that no U.S. court will.
+The Supreme Court’s cert denial makes it likely that no U.S. court will.

 For Chevron’s general counsel Hewitt Pate, the Supreme Court’s decision brings the case toward its “final conclusion.”